jmbredenberg/Mafia-rules/README.md

 The forums at mafia.mit.edu have three sub-forums for this game.
 The Town Square is for all living players to communicate in.
 The Mafia Den is for the living mafia and anyone they choose to add.
 The Graveyard is for the dead players.

 Cryptography, anonymous communication, and dead-man switches are not allowed.
 Public randomness (a coin flip or die roll that everyone can see) is also forbidden.
-Private randomness (hey guys, I totally chose this at random) is allowed.
+Private randomness ("hey guys, I totally chose this at random") is allowed.

+##Evictions

+Periodically, the moderators may notify noticeably inactive players about their lack of activity.
+If such a player does not respond to that notification within 24 hours, they may be removed from the game at the end of the day.
+Such a death will be indistinguishable from other end-of-day kills other than executions.

 ##Goals